dgamboa/writing-stage/wallet-tutorial-text.md

 Crypto wallets are one of the critical pieces of user-facing blockchain infrastructure.
 In the same way that the browser brought the web to a mass audience by providing an easy-to-use gateway into the underlying servers and databases, wallets provide users with an easy way to interact with a blockchain protocol.

 A wallet is less like the wallet you use for you credit cards, and a lot more like a key chain.
 If you think of a blockchain as a giant room of digital storage lockers, wallets are the key chains where you keep the keys to your locker.
 And once you have access, you can manage the contents of that locker by receiving, sending, and spending the digital assets it contains.

+Anyone with access to these keys has access to the locker, which is why it's important for users to keep them private - hence their name, private keys.
+The locker or account is called a public key.
+And as opposed to physical lockers, but similar to mailing letters or sending dollars to a bank account, anyone with the public key can send digital assets to that account.
+That's why public keys are also referred to as public addresses.

+We'll be building a type of wallet called a Hierarchical Deterministic (HD) wallet.
+We don't need to dive into the full definition of HD wallets here, but it's important to know that they enable the ability to store the private key as a 12-, 18-, or 24-word phrase referred to as a secret recovery phrase or mnemonic phrase.
+You'll be using a JavaScript library called Bip39 to facilitate the generation of this phrase, which in turn can be converted into a private key to create a wallet.

 ## Step 3: Fetching a Balance